 Peep Peep, Pom Pom, NO NO...
-A vehicle horn is given to be used with some discipline.
+A vehicle horn is given to be used with some discipline, But vehicle honking is a menace in Mumbai.
 Many countries outside India has great civic sense when it comes to honking, Yet when it comes to Mumbai and other cities of India, Till date it has not respected the traffic rules that are laid down related honking.
 Traffic department of Mumbai has taken this as their next task to save city from Noise pollution and fine all those nuisance creators.
 Unwanted honking is already restricted as per 1989’s Motor vehicle Act under section 134(1) and late this week traffic cops and RTO has been alerted to take strict actions against people creating such menace with their varieties of honk installed on their vehicles like bikes, cars and others too.
 Below are some of the important rules to be followed and points to be considered as Honking DO’s and DONT guidelines in Mumbai city.

 - Use it when needs to be alerted in case of emergency situations like before having a sudden brakes approaching an incident.
 This can be to a vehicle or a pedestrian.

 - To alert another vehicle while overtaking or warning in similar situations which is perfectly OK.

 - In situations like another vehicle not following proper rules and obstructing view or way for other vehicle by parking or standing still on road side.

 - Use common sense when on traffic signals and jams, Just by honking hard and following other honkers, Neither signals will change nor the vehicle will move if stuck in jam.
 Why Simply Make Fool of Ourselves, Right ?

 Vehicle Honking DO NOT

 - As per rules, writing “HORN OK PLEASE” is illegal, You need to remove that from your vehicle if already have (Specially on Trucks), Because Horn is actually not OK from now.